Summary

 The speed-to-lead research paints a consistent picture across every study conducted on this topic.

-Leads contacted within the first minute see conversion rates nearly 4 times higher than leads contacted after a few minutes.
+Leads contacted within the first minute have conversion rates nearly 4 times higher than those contacted after a few minutes.
 MIT research found that contacting a lead at 5 minutes makes them 21 times more likely to qualify than contacting the same lead at 30 minutes.
 Harvard Business Review found that responding within 1 hour makes a company 60 times more likely to qualify a lead than waiting 24 hours.

 Why Human Teams Cannot Close the speed-to-lead Gap

-This is not a criticism of sales teams.
+This statement is not a criticism of sales teams.
 It is a description of how human capacity works.

 A rep handling 60 to 80 calls per day is already working at the limit of what is physically possible for a single person.
 They cannot simultaneously monitor for new leads, manage their existing call queue, update CRM records after each call, and respond within 60 seconds to every new form submission.